-In addition to the hotel use, the preliminary plans call for rooftop deck overlooking the Illinois Centennial Monument in Logan Square and a pair of ground floor restaurants.
-The preliminary development rendering includes retaining the iconic Grace’s Furniture neon blade sign and restoring the ivory-colored terracotta along the first floor storefront that has been largely hidden behind plywood and scaffolding.
+In addition to the hotel use, the preliminary plans call for a rooftop deck overlooking the Illinois Centennial Monument in Logan Square and a pair of ground floor restaurants.
+The preliminary development rendering includes retaining the iconic Grace’s Furniture neon blade sign and restoring the ivory-colored terra cotta along the first-floor storefront that has been largely hidden behind plywood and scaffolding.

 Preservation Chicago supports this development plan and encourages the City and developer to respect, retain, and even consider restoring the “L” station canopy entry and English cross bond brick wall designed by Myron Goldsmith of Skidmore, Owings and Merrill (SOM) in 1970.
-This is an example reflecting the Mies van der Rohe courtyard building studies.
+This is an example reflecting the Mies van der Rohe courtyard building studies, which were part of Mies’ curriculum at IIT.